CopernicaMarketingSoftware/Documentation/MarketingSuite/template-editor/blocks.md

 # Blocks

-Template Editor can compose email templates from smaller framgments called **blocks**.
-Most of blocks correspond to [ResponsiveEmail](copernica-docs:ResponsiveEmail/json/property-content) content blocks.
+The drag and drop editor enables you to create email designs from smaller fragments called **blocks**.

 There are couple of different types of blocks available: